gflouriz/Python-Networked-System/README.md

 string all encoded to bytes as a utf-8 string.
 - the file

 The server receives 24 bytes of data (size of int in python) from the socket and decodes it as a utf-8 string and then to int.
 It then receives the next [x] number of bytes as indicated by the message it just received.
 Then it decodes it to a string and splits (into command, filename) whenever it finds a “\0”.
 If the string equals "get" it points it to the relative function.
 It then uses open file function and then sends a header with the file size and the file afterwards.
 The client receives 24 bytes of data(size of int in python) from the socket and decodes it as a utf-8 string and then to int.
 It then receives the next x number of bytes as indicated by the message it just received and writes in a file with filename.
-It then prints “filename has been downloaded with file_size”
+It then prints “filename has been downloaded with file_size”.

 ## List:
 The client sends a message containing the following fields in order:
 - the size of the message that includes the command
 - the string "list" followed by a "\0 encoded to binary as a utf-8 string.

 The server receives 24 bytes of data (size of int in python) from the socket and decodes it as a utf-8 string and then to int.
-It then receives the next [x] number of bytes as indicated by the message it just received.
+It then receives the next [x] number of bytes as indicated by the message itjust received.
 Then it decodes it to a string and splits (into command) whenever it finds a “\0”.
-Georgios Flouri Christos Stylianou
 It then finds the path of the directory and prints the listing.
-It the encodes it and sends its size first followed by the listing
+It the encodes it and sends its size first followed by the listing.
 The client receives the size and decodes it to str using utf-8 and then to int, it then receives size number of data and decodes it to the listing and finally prints the listing.